petzval/btferret/README.md

 ### 2-2-2 Python Code

-To write your own code using the [btlib](#4-btlib-library) functions, start from scratch or modify btferret.py.
+To write your own code using the [btlib](#4-btlib-library) functions, start from scratch or modify btferret.py, or the Hello World client and server programs.
 Here is a minimum starting Python program, mycode.py.

 ```python